agonzalezro/polo/README.md

 - **status**: if it's draft the page is not going to be rendered.
 - **summary**: an introductory paragraph.
 It will be empty if the metadata tag is not defined.
+- **author**: this will override the default author in the config file.

 This is one auto explainable example: